developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/about/index.md

 _The 'About DataWedge' box showing version 3.1.10_.
 <br>

 &#52;.
-If the DataWedge version on the device is different than that of this guide, consider the following options, explained further below.

-* **Download the device-specific Integrator Guide** as an additional reference.
+If the DataWedge version on the device is different than that of this guide, Zebra recommends downloading a device-specific Integrator Guide for reference.
-* **Upgrade the device OS** to one with a newer version of DataWedge (Windows only).

 ------